Boyan

 Sometimes it takes big ideas to solve big problems.

-A 19-year-old Dutch aerospace engineering student has come up with
+A 19-year-old Dutch aerospace engineering student has come up

-trash from the world’s oceans.
+plastic trash from the world’s oceans.

 Dubbed the Ocean Cleanup Array, Boyan Slat’s concept involves

-anchoring 24 sifters to the ocean floor and letting the sea’s own
+anchoring 24 sifters to the ocean floor and letting the sea’s

-chains of timbers used to catch floating objects.
+connected chains of timbers used to catch floating objects.

-What started out as a college paper earned Slat the Best Technical
+What started out as a college paper earned Slat the Best

-Design award from Delft University of Technology.
+Technical Design award from Delft University of Technology.

-Slat, demonstrating his concept, wants to anchor 24 sifters to the
+Slat, demonstrating his concept, wants to anchor 24 sifters to

-floating objects.
+used to catch floating objects.

 From the start, Slat said he was motivated to get to work by the